Dust Yourself Off & Try Again: Famous Founder Failures

 Bonus: The Disney flywheel

-Merchandise licensing fed into his parks, which in turn fed into his studio and theatrical films, which would then feed into music and tv and Marvel, and Star Wars, and Ratatouille (ok, not these last few) and so on and so on.
+Merchandise licensing fed into his parks, which in turn fed into his studio and theatrical films, which would then feed into music, TV, Marvel, Star Wars, and Ratatouille (ok, not these last few), and so on and so on.

 The Disney flywheel.

-It’s a powerful concept that I have loved since I understood it and this image shows the innovation and foresight Walt had in what he was building.
-Not all of these elements have stood the test of time—but most have.
+It’s a powerful concept I have loved since I understood it, and this image shows the innovation and foresight Walt had in what he was building.
+Not all of these elements have stood the test of time, but most have.

 Jack Ma of Alibaba